PennyLaneAI/pennylane-qiskit/doc/index.rst

 Backends
 ~~~~~~~~

-Qiskit devices have different **backends**, which define which actual simulator or hardware is
+Qiskit devices have different **backends**, which define the actual simulator or hardware
 used by the device.
-A backend instance should be and passed to the device when initializing.
+A backend instance should be initalized and passed to the device.

 Different simulator backends are optimized for different purposes.
 To change what backend is used,
 a simulator backend can be defined as follows: